-Distributed flexibility resources, including flexible loads as well as energy storage devices,and renewable resources with controllable inverters, represent sources of energy flexibility in power distribution networks.
-This flexibility, if managed properly, not only provides a range of services (e.g., flexible energy, frequency regulation) to power systems, but also creates a source of revenue for distribution system operators who would offer the flexibility in the markets.
+Distributed flexibility resources such as flexible loads energy storage devices, and renewable resources with controllable inverters, represent sources of energy flexibility in power distribution networks.
+This flexibility, if managed properly, not only provides a range of services (e.g., flexible energy, frequency regulation) to power systems but also creates a source of revenue for distribution system operators who would offer energy flexibility in the markets.

 - K. Oikonomou, M. Parvania, R. Khatami, “Deliverable Energy Flexibility Scheduling for Active Distribution Networks,” IEEE Transactions on Smart Grid, in press, 2019.
 DOI